Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 We received a complimentary car from Mark Tours, an award-winning and well-known tour operator in Oman (check the Lonely Planet of Oman).
 The car was a white Nissan Xterra, a kick-ass 4×4 jeep that took us everywhere!

-That being said, a 4×4 is much more expensive than a saloon car and there are many worthwhile destinations in Oman which can perfectly be reached without a 4×4.
+That being said, a 4×4 is much more expensive than a saloon car and there are many worthwhile destinations in Oman that can perfectly be reached without a 4×4.

 3. Costs of food in Oman